FansDB/docs/docs/guides/updating-content-on-fansdb.md

 1. Open your local Stash.
 1. Go to :fontawesome-solid-circle-play: **Scenes** page.
 1. Open scene you want to update.
-1. Make sure the scene has StashID assosiated with FansDB.
+1. Make sure the scene has StashID associated with FansDB.
 1. Click **Submit to Stash-Box** and select FansDB as a stash-box endpoint.
 1. Click :fontawesome-solid-ellipsis-vertical: and select **Submit to Stash-Box**.
 1. Select FansDB as a stash-box endpoint.